Package 'midfieldr'

 Value

-Numeric.
-Two columns of medians of the quantitative variable grouped by the categorical variables.
+• Two new columns CATEGORY_median added when method is "median."
+Numeric medians of the quantitative variable grouped by the categorical variables.
 The CATEGORY placeholder in the column name is replaced by a category name from the categories argument.
 For example, suppose categories = c("program", "people") and method = "median".
 The two new column names would be program_median and people_median.

-Numeric.
-Two columns of percentages based on the same ratio that produces the quantitative variable except grouped by the categorical variables.
+• Two new columns CATEGORY_QUANTITY added when method is "percent."
+Numeric percentages based on the same ratio that produces the quantitative variable except grouped by the categorical variables.
 The CATEGORY placeholder in the column name is replaced by a category name from the categories argument; the QUANTITY placeholder is replaced by the quantitative variable name in the quantity argument.
-For example, suppose categories = c("program", "people"), and quantity = "grad_rate", and method = "percent".
+For example, suppose quantity = "grad_rate", categories = c("program", "people"), and method = "percent".
 The two new column names would be program_grad_rate and people_grad_rate.

 References